scotws/TaliForth2/platform/README.md

 GitHub.

 Note that this is being provided as a service only.
-As always, we take no resposibility for the code, and you'll have to keep an eye on it yourself.
+As always, we take no resposibility for anythinig, and you'll have to keep an eye on the code yourself.